Become a BMS Faculty Mentor

 • Pharmacology & Therapeutics

-• Physiology & Functional Genomics
+• Physiology & Aging

 If you are a primary (budgeted) member of any of these departments step one is competed.
 If you are not a primary member, then you should determine which of these departments is the best fit for a joint/courtesy appointment.
 This will most likely be based on established ties with members of the department’s faculty via research, teaching or other common interests.
 The requirements for creating joint/courtesy appointments are varied among the departments, as are the expectations of joint/courtesy faculty members for participating in departmental matters.
 The best thing to do is contact the department chair or work with a colleague in the department as a liaison for establishing a joint/courtesy appointment.
 The faculty of the department will vote on granting an affiliate appointment.